Axlfc/axlfc.github.io/index.md

 3. [Education](#education)

 #### Self introduction <a name="introduction"></a>
-Diligent and driven Cibersecurity student looking to leverage excellent writing and communication skills.

-Eager to further develop researching and interviewing skills at internship.
+Diligent and driven Higher degree technician in Administrator of Computer Systems in the Network and 3D Animator, Games and Interactive Environments from Spain.

 #### Projects <a name="projects"></a>